 If a middle school student completes any required high school course with a grade of C or higher before entering the 9th grade, and if that course meets the same standards that are required in high school and the course is taught by a teacher certified to teach high school content, then the student has met the high school content area requirement for such course.
-The student shall be given a grade for the successful completion of that course and such grade and the number of credit hours assigned to the course shall be transferred to the student's high school transcript and the student's parent/guardian shall be notified in advance when credits are going to be transcribed.
+The student shall be given a grade for the successful completion of that course and such grade and the number of credit hours assigned to the course shall be transferred to the student's high school transcript.
+The student's parent/guardian shall be notified in advance when credits are going to be transcribed.
 However, the student’s parent/guardian may elect to not have the credits and grade transferred to the student's high school transcript.
 The student still must complete the required number of credits in all high school core subjects identified above in addition to the courses completed in middle school.

-College Entrance Examination

-A student must take one of the following college entrance or placement examinations before the end of the student’s 11th grade year: ACT or SAT.

-A student may elect to take an exemption in their 11th grade year from the college entrance exam requirement if the student is:

-Enrolled in a special education program and has an Individual Education Plan that specifies accommodations not allowed for a reportable score on the approved tests;

-Enrolled in a Limited English Proficient program for 3 academic years or fewer;

-Enrolled for the first time in grade 12 at an Idaho high school after the spring statewide administration of the college entrance exam; or

-Eligible to take an alternative assessment.
-In this case, the student may instead take the ACCUPLACER placement exam during their senior year.

-A student who misses the statewide administration of the college exam during the student’s 11th grade year may instead take the examination during his or her 12th grade year if the student:

-Transferred to an Idaho public school during his or her 11th grade year;

-Was homeschooled during his or her 11th grade year; or

-Missed the spring statewide administration of the college entrance exam for a documented medical reason.

 Senior Project

 For the 2020/2021 school year, the Senior Project is not required.
 Thereafter, a student shall complete a senior project that includes a research paper and oral presentation by the end of grade 12.
 Senior projects may be multi-year projects, group or individual projects, or approved pre-internship or school to work internship programs at the discretion of the School.
 The project must include elements of research, development of a thesis using experiential learning or integrated project based learning experiences, and a presentation of the outcome.
 Additional requirements for the senior project are the discretion of the School.
 Completion of a postsecondary certificate or degree at the time of high school graduation or an approved pre-internship or internship program may be used to satisfy this requirement.